Getting Started

 pnpm

-pnpm add -D msw-dev-tool
+pnpm add -D @msw-dev-tool/core @msw-dev-tool/reactLegacy Package

 Currently, msw-dev-tool is not compatible with React 19.